fastly/pushpin/README.md

 Additionally, Pushpin does all of this without exposing a proprietary protocol to clients.
 The HTTP/WebSocket content between the client and your server is whatever you want it to be.
 This makes it ideal for implementing APIs.

-Pushpin is written in C++ and Python.
+Pushpin is written in C++.
 The name means to "pin" (hold) connections open for "pushing".

 License
 -------